U.S. Brings New Charges Against Julian Assange In War Logs, State Cables Case

 Assange has long argued that he is a journalist no different from any other reporter protected by press freedom rights in the West or the 1st Amendment in the United States.

-The U.S. criminal case boils down to a reporter — Assange — encouraging a source — Manning — to give him a story, as Assange and his attorneys argue.
+The U.S. criminal case boils down to a reporter — Assange — encouraging a source — Manning — to give him a story, Assange and his attorneys argue.
 That's not only not against the law, they and supporters say, but going forward would cause a deep chill in the ability of the press to report on the government.

+"These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavor to inform the public about actions that have [been] taken by the U.S. government," said Assange attorney Barry Pollack.

+Bruce Brown, executive director of the Reporters Committee for Freedom of the Press, reiterated the possible threat to journalists.

 Manning is in custody in Northern Virginia for apparently refusing to cooperate with the U.S. Attorney's Office in the grand jury proceeding that yielded the indictment unsealed on Thursday.

-A judge ordered Manning to be confined after she said she would not testify against Assange.
+A judge ordered Manning to be jailed after she said she would not testify against Assange.

 The defendant

 Assange, meanwhile, is in British custody following his ejection earlier this year from his long self-imposed confinement in the embassy of Ecuador in London.
+A British judge ordered him to be jailed in connection with bail jumping.

+Swedish and American authorities both are asking London to extradite Assange in view of their own criminal charges.

+Swedish prosecutors reopened a investigation into rape allegations against Assange once he left the embassy and it isn't clear which capital — Stockholm or Washington — will take priority with British authorities in evaluating whether to extradite him.